Bus Speed Test

 Easy on the battery

-Stop tracking between checks to save power on long journeys.
+Stop the check between rides to save power on long journeys.

 Make It Yours